 Local Option Sales Tax

-On November 2, 2021, residents in unincorporated Linn County, as well as residents of Cedar Rapids, Hiawatha, Fairfax, Marion, Robins, and the portion of Walford located in Linn County will vote on whether or not to extend the one percent (1%) local option sales tax (LOST) for 10 years when it expires in 2024.
+On November 2, 2021, residents in unincorporated Linn County, as well as residents of Cedar Rapids, Hiawatha, Fairfax, Marion, and Robins voted to extend the one percent (1%) local option sales tax (LOST) for 10 years when it expires in 2024.
+This vote extends the LOST to 2034.

-Each jurisdiction has identified specific uses for the local option sales tax and would receive its own share of funding if the measure passes.
-These identified uses will be listed on the ballot.
-Linn County government would receive an estimated $6 million a year if the extension passes countywide and would use this funding as follows:
+Each jurisdiction has identified specific uses for the local option sales tax and will receive its own share of funding.
+These identified uses were listed on the ballot.
+Linn County government will receive an estimated $6 million a year and will use this funding as follows:

 - 50% of the funds will go toward construction, maintenance, and operation of Linn County’s secondary road system